Rare Steinbeck Letters Come Up for Bid

 But the most intriguing letters may well be those that document a little-known episode in his life - his work with television.
 The letters are valued at between $100,000 and $200,000.
 Catherine Williamson is the director of fine books and manuscripts at Bonhams auction house.

-Dr. CATHERINE WILLIAMSON (Director, Fine Books and Manuscripts Department, Bonhams): The letters from 1948 and 1949 are written to a man named Henry S. White, and he was a television producer.
+CATHERINE WILLIAMSON: The letters from 1948 and 1949 are written to a man named Henry S. White, and he was a television producer.
 And he and Steinbeck and a couple of other people very early on established a production company called World Video.
 Steinbeck was, surprisingly, really interested in the new medium of television.
 He thought it had an awful lot of possibility.

 MONTAGNE: But their enthusiasm - over a reasonably short period of time - waned, as the letters show.